BinLama/pomodoro/frontend/README.md

 ### TODO MORE:

 - [ ] add a 4 sided column and create a 7 habits important and urgent tabs. (make sure all the data have those tags too.)

+### BUG Report:

+- [ ] after the pomodoro is finished, when resetting the countdown line, it resets to completed status instead of starting.